SteveFortune/isometrica-app/docs/steve-fortune/assessment-dev-notes.md

 - So I'm going to add `V5 Core System` as a temporary plan type.
 - Creating a `V5 Core System` plan will take you to the v5 interface.
 - In the future, I'm expecting this to be placed appropriately in the application's navigation hierarchy.

+### Assumption: v5 Design + Form Association

+- Forms 5[e, b, c, d] are for Core System 5a (which is a newer version of the v5 core system design).
+- I'm going to arbitrarily map the forms to the different sections in the core system design for now.
+- My assumption is that this is ok for the scope of the assessment.
+- Might amend the v5 HTML sections later down the line to be inline with 5a.